America’s Immune Response to GMOs

 They face huge challenges: powerful multi-national food and biotechnology companies that will spend millions of dollars in misinformation campaigns and threaten lawsuits against state governments to deny labeling along with a federal government that allows biotechnology companies to claim that their GM seeds are unique and patented while declaring GM food the same as normal food.

-Despite the challenges, the drumbeat for GMO labeling is getting louder.
-Natural food retailers are either committing to labeling GMOs in their stores or removing them.
+Despite the challenges, momentum for GMO labeling is growing.
+Natural food retailers are either committing to labeling GMOs in their stores or removing them from shelves.
 National labeling legislation has been introduced.
 Even big food companies recognize the growing demand for labeling.

 When labeling happens it will be because We the People demanded it.
 Isn’t that the way America should work?